yogitagoel/os_memory_simulator/README.md

 ## Extending

-- Add more allocation strategies (e.g., next-fit) or enhance fragmentation metrics.
+- Add more allocation strategies and enhance fragmentation metrics.
 - Improve CLI pointer parsing for the buddy allocator (e.g., assign a symbolic id to each buddy allocation and free by id).
-- Add unit tests, CI, and example scripts of workloads comparing allocation strategies.

-## License

-No license specified (add a LICENSE file to define terms).